DORRIS DANN KIDS CAMPUS

 Attending DDKC allowed me to meet so many people and make new friends.
 I still talk and keep in contact with most of these people to this day and they have greatly impacted my life.
 They helped shape me into who I am today.

 Summer Expanded Learning Program

 Summer enrichment opportunities are crucial to a child’s social, emotional, creative and physical wellbeing.
 Integrating educational concepts that reduce the tendency for students to forget what was learned during the school year, the Summer Expanded Learning Program encourages and motivates children in grades K-9 to keep learning through hands-on activities.
 Children rotate through a variety of physical, cultural and skill-building activities that include sports, cultural and artistic exposure, and art.
 The Summer Program is free for children of qualifying El Monte residents and meets Monday through Friday from 7:00 a.m. to 6:00 p.m.

 Soccer for Success

 Developed by the U.S. Soccer Foundation, Soccer for Success is a free after-school soccer-based program that uses sport as a tool to address children’s health disparities and juvenile delinquency.
 Since 2012, Our Saviour Center has partnered with U.S. Soccer Foundation to promote healthy lifestyles, fitness and mentorship to over 5,000 youth in El Monte.
-In partnership with the El Monte City School District and the Mountain View City School District (coming soon), Soccer for Success is currently being offered to all in grades 1-8 at Columbia School, Durfee School, Gidley School, Potrero School, Rio Hondo School and Wright school.
+In partnership with the El Monte City School District and the Mountain View City School District (coming soon), Soccer for Success will be offered to all in grades 1-8 at all the schools within the El Monte City School District.
 Each child is provided over 100 hours of soccer education, including wellness, healthy habits, mentorship and other crucial life skills.

-Click the link below to register for the 2022 Spring Season!
+Click the link below to register for the 22-23 School Year!